PostgreSQL Fundamentals

 PostgreSQL's WAL (Write-Ahead Logging) ensures durability by persisting all changes before acknowledging commits.

-What should teams check first when implementing Durability?
+What should teams check before relying on Durability?